jon-harper/OmniBox/docs/tour.md

 ### Base

+The Base serves as a cover and mount for the power supply.
+It helps with wire routing and acts as a rigid base for the rest of the Core case.

 #### Front Base

 <div markdown class="jh-grid-container jh-grid-2">
 <div markdown class="jh-grid-para">
-This is the front of two base pieces that cover the power supply.
-There is a cutout for a 30mm x 11mm SPST switch in front, as well as air vents and optional 40mm fan mounts.
+This is the front of two halves.
+All versions come with front air vents and optional 40mm fan mounts.

+The Front can be printed to fit a 30mm x 11mm rocker switch or a 12mm toggle switch.

 [:material-git: Front Base Files][git_base_front]{ .md-button }
 </div>